 An introduction to Bali surf

 Ah, Bali.
-The Shangri-La of surfing; Asia’s answer to Hawaii.
+Welcome to Asia’s Shangri-La of surfing; the east’s answer to Hawaii.
 Washed by the powerful swells of the Indian Ocean and the Southern Ocean, this one’s got it all.
-Zippy reef that barrel?
+Zippy reefs that barrel?
 You bet.
 Mellow longboard waves?
 Yep.
 Beach breaks for that post-sunbathe kooky fun?
 No doubt.

 Put simply, Bali surf is some of the very best in the world.
 Uber reliable and incredibly varied, it brings in wave riders from all around the globe.
 It’s a place where you can find your water feet on the beaches of Kuta and Seminyak, but also a place for the Kelly Slaters and Italos to do their thing on the beefy breaks of Ulus and Padang Padang.
 Oh, and most waves work all year round.

 The top surf spots in Bali